>

 $ brew install r

-Launch R and run the following:
+Launch R and run the following commands:

 > if (!requireNamespace("BiocManager", quietly=TRUE)) > install.packages("BiocManager") > BiocManager::install("ballgown")